 Today, Iolani Palace hosts events, offers facility rentals, and has a gift shop.
 Landscaped grounds are popular for informal lawn picnics and Friday noon band concerts.
 Iolani Palace is Administered by the Division of State Parks, but is managed by the Friends of ‘Iolani Palace under a long term lease.

 Iolani Palace is located next to the Kanaina Building, the Hawaii State Capitol building and the Hawaii State Library.
-It is located directly across the street from the Ali’iolani Hale building.
+It is located directly across the street from the Ali’iolani Hale building and the King Kamehameha statue.
 Guided tours of Iolani Palace are available by contacting the Friends of Iolani Palace at (808) 522-0832.
 Tours of the facility are available between 9 am to 2:15 pm from Wednesdays through Saturdays.